codeforamerica/vita-min/docs/2021-01-08-interaction-tracking.md

 ## Interaction attributes

-- first_unanswered_internal_interaction_at: The first interaction from a client that _has not been explicitly replied to (email/recorded call/text).
+- first_unanswered_incoming_interaction_at: The first interaction from a client that _has not been explicitly replied to (email/recorded call/text).
 - last_incoming_interaction_at: Latest interaction from a client to us - can include client doc uploads, texts, emails.
-- last_interaction_at: Latest _internal_ (user or system initiated) interaction with client properties.
+- last_internal_or_outgoing_interaction_at: Latest _internal_ (user or system initiated) interaction with client properties.
 Includes internal notes, touches to tax returns, etc.
 - attention_needed_since: Tied to the manual resolve / mark as needs attention button.
 Sets as needs attention at same time as setting first_unanswered_incoming_interaction, clears on explict outreach to client OR when a user manually unmarks as needs attention in UI.

 ## Known limitations

-- An unconnected phone call object counts as a last_interaction_at because an attempt was made even if unsuccessful.
+- An unconnected phone call object counts as an interaction because an attempt was made even if unsuccessful.
-- Off-platform communications can only be tracked by resolving needs attention indicator if it is on -- there's currently no way to manually track off-platform calls/texts/emails/CS interactions on intercom to clear first_incoming_internal...
+- Off-platform communications can only be tracked by resolving needs attention indicator if it is on -- there's currently no way to manually track off-platform calls/texts/emails/CS interactions on intercom to clear first_unanswered_internal_interaction_at.
 However, leaving a note will bump last_interaction_at and clear needs response indicator.
-#

 ## “Internal Interactions”: record_internal_interaction
-Writes *last_interaction_at*.
+Writes *last_internal_or_outgoing_interaction_at*.
 (We record it as an interaction, but it doesn't alter attention_needed status for client)

 - Vita User uploads a writes a Note
 - VITA User uploads a Document